mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `--min_prediction` and `--max_prediction` control the range of the output prediction by clipping.
 By default, it automatically adjusts to the range of labels observed.
 If you set this, there is no auto-adjusting.

 The `-a` or `--audit` option is useful for debugging and for accessing the features and values for each example as well as the values in VW's weight vector.
-The format depends on the mode VW is running on.
-The format used for the non-LDA case is:

-    `prediction tag (namespace^feature:hashindex:value:weight[@ssgrad] )*`

-`prediction` is VW's prediction on the example with tag `tag`.
-Then there's a list of feature information. `namespace` is the namespace where the feature belongs, `feature` is the name of the feature, `hashindex` is the position where it hashes, `value` is the value of the feature, `weight` is the current learned weight associated with that feature and finally `ssgrad` is the sum of squared gradients (plus 1) if adaptive updates are used.
+See [[Audit]] wiki page for more details.

 # **Example Manipulation options**
     -t [ --testonly ]        Ignore label information and just test